mdmosiurrahman/SalaryPredectionPortfolio/README.md

 ## Correlation Matrix

 ![correlation_matrix](https://user-images.githubusercontent.com/32566240/100197535-ba771480-2efa-11eb-959b-1658872f2f54.png)
-* YearsExperience and salar has strong positive correlation
+* YearsExperience and salary has strong positive correlation
 * Degree and major also have strong correlation
 * Negative correlation with miles from Metropolis, major, degree and job type
-* Very little correlation with job id, company id and industry
+* Very little correlation with company id and industry